Our Global Partnerships

 History

-The work in Sierra Leone has continued after temporary suspension during the Ebola crisis.
-By the end of 2019 BSSH will have supported 19 visits with Holy Spirit Hospital, Makeni now being ready to receive two local surgeon who have been trained in reconstructive surgery for 6 years in Ghana.
-The first Abdulai is due to return in late 2019, the second Eric in 2020.
-They will deliver the first reconstructive surgical service in the country and are already beginning with BSSH support to deliver hand trauma training to the countries Medical Officers, surgical trainees and Surgical Community Health Officers.
-BSSH will continue to mentor the two surgeons.
+The work in Sierra Leone has evolved and flourished, even after a temporary hiatus due to the Ebola crisis.
+By the end of 2019, BSSH will have supported 19 visits to Holy Spirit Hospital in Makeni.
+In an exciting development, the hospital is now preparing to welcome two local surgeons who have spent six years training in reconstructive surgery in Ghana.
+The first, Abdulai, is set to return in late 2019, followed by Eric in 2020.
+Together, they will deliver Sierra Leone’s first-ever reconstructive surgical services and begin training Medical Officers, surgical trainees, and Community Health Officers in hand trauma.
+BSSH will continue to mentor these surgeons, ensuring the country can build a sustainable, world-class hand surgery service.

 Progress